COV001 clinical trial results : Oxford vaccine ChAdOx1 nCoV-19 triggers strong immune response

 The early-stage COVID-19 vaccine trial is being led by Oxford University, which is collaborating with AstraZeneca for the further development, large-scale manufacturing and potential distribution of the vaccine candidate.
 The ChAdOx1 nCoV-19 vaccine was co-invented by the UK-based university and its spin-out firm, Vaccitech.

-Professor Andrew Pollard – Chief investigator of the Oxford Vaccine Trial at Oxford University and co-author of the trial, commenting on the COV001 clinical trial results, said: “The interim Phase I/II data for our coronavirus vaccine shows that the vaccine did not lead to any unexpected reactions and had a similar safety profile to previous vaccines of this type.
+Professor Andrew Pollard – Chief investigator of the Oxford Vaccine Trial at Oxford University and co-author of the trial, commenting on the COV001 clinical trial results, said: “The interim Phase I/II data for our shows that the vaccine did not lead to any unexpected reactions and had a similar safety profile to previous vaccines of this type.
 The immune responses observed following vaccination are in line with what we expect will be associated with protection against the SARS-CoV-2 virus, although we must continue with our rigorous clinical trial programme to confirm this.

 “We saw the strongest immune response in participants who received two doses of the vaccine, indicating that this might be a good strategy for vaccination.”